playfultechnology/audio-guestbook/README.md

 * recordings are now saved as WAV files
 * recordings on the SD card can be accessed via USB, no more need to take out the SD card
 * code modifications for a telephone with closing contact as the handheld is being lifted
 * does not play the greeting message again when you want to listen to your recordings
+* do not forget that your greeting message has to be recorded as a wav with a sample rate of 44.1ksps, otherwise it is not played